MAY 16 (FRI)

 Gwangju Metropolitan City,

-UNESCO Asia-Pacific Coalition of Cities Against Discrimination (UNESCO APCAD),
+Asia-Pacific Coalition of Cities Against Discrimination (APCAD),

 United Cities and Local Governments Asia-Pacific (UCLG ASPAC)